Title: On the Verge (Prelude to an Admission of Love)

 “Then let’s get comfortable.”
 She steps away from him to toe off her borrowed sneakers.

-He follows her lead and sits in the desk chair to untie his boots.
+He follows her lead and sits in the desk chair to unlace his boots.
 No sooner has he pulled them from his feet when she warns, “Heads up!” and tosses him the second sleeping bag, still tightly rolled.
 He catches it and smiles.
 There are several pillows on the bed, which she piles against the headboard for them both.
 While he works on opening the second sleeping bag, she settles into the bed and covers herself with the first.

 “Everything okay?” she asks.